The Agile principles

 Agile organizations have a clear purpose: they know why they exist.
 How exactly you will achieve your long-term goals, is something that is impossible to predict in this constantly changing world.
 That is why agile relies on flexible strategies.
 Such a strategy is made with the whole organization and with a minimum of documentation.

-2. Multidisciplinary teams
+2. Cross-functional teams

 3. Short cycles